pcdslab/GiCOPS/README.md

 *HiCOPS*: Computational framework for accelerating database peptide search workloads on supercomputing systems.

-## Published Research
+## Citation

-Read  our research work in the following research paper.
+Read our work in the following research paper.
 You can access the paper via [SharedIt](https://rdcu.be/cvFan).
 Please cite our paper if you use our work.

 > <span style="color:black">Muhammad Haseeb, and Fahad Saeed. ***"High performance computing framework for tera-scale database search of mass spectrometry data."*** Nature Computational Science, Volume no. 1, Issue no. 8 (2021): pp no. 550-561.</span> [https://doi.org/10.1038/s43588-021-00113-z](https://doi.org/10.1038/s43588-021-00113-z)